morphismtech/bankchain/Architecture.md

     * Terminate a vault that is suspended
     * Bank still can't transferFrom the vault
     * Depositors have six months to deposit fiduciary tokens on bankchain
-    * Vault funds and bank stakes are transferred to depositors
+    * Vault tokens and bank stake tokens are transferred to depositors

 Bank Software
 * Server